 Myth #8: Alzheimer’s is the Same for Everyone

 Alzheimer’s is like a fingerprint – it’s unique for each person.
-The symptoms, progression, and challenges can vary widely from one individual to another.
+The symptoms, progression, and challenges can vary widely from one individual to another, and factors like aging and medical conditions.
 So, there’s no one-size-fits-all approach to dealing with this disease.

 Myth #9: Alzheimer’s is a Normal Part of Aging